Google extends Pixel 2 warranty to ease burn-in fears

 if you're thinking of buying Google's new Pixel 2 smartphone, the tech giant wants you to know you won't get burned by possible display burn-in issues.

-Google said its investigation into the reports found the Pixel's burn-in rate to be in line with other premium smartphones and "should not affect the normal, day-to-day user experience of the Pixel 2 XL.
+Google said its investigation into the reports found the Pixel's burn-in rate to be in line with other premium smartphones and that any issue "should not affect the normal, day-to-day user experience of the Pixel 2 XL.

 "Regardless, we use software to safeguard the user experience and maximize the life of the OLED display, and we'll make ongoing software updates to optimize further," the company said in a statement.

-Just after Google's Pixel 2 phones started to ship earlier this month, reports surfaced that some 2 XL models suffered from screen burn-in.
-Though screen burn-in does happen on different types of displays, OLED screens (which the Pixel 2 XL has) are more prone to it.
+Just after Google's Pixel 2 phones started to ship, earlier this month, reports surfaced that some 2 XL models suffered from screen burn-in.
+Though such burn-in does happen on different types of displays, OLED screens (which the Pixel 2 XL has) are more prone to it.

 But the issue typically occurs only after the unit has been in operation for some time.
 Some early plasma television screens were notorious for screen burn-in.